smolnate/nft-project/README.md

 These NFTs can be viewed on OpenSea (but on the Rinkeby Testnet because I am broke... and also don't want to waste money if things break!!!)

+The directory `epic-nfts` corresponds to the solidity smart contract, while the directory `nft-project` corresponds to the front-end React/Web3 webapp.

 ## Important

 In order to properly use the web app, you need to install MetaMask otherwise it will throw an error.